Is it hot enough for ya?

 So when I received this awesome stainless steel popsicle mold set from Onyx, I went to town!

-You ready for a popsicle war?
-The amount of each ingredients are similar in proportion to Strawberry Popsicle.
+Are you ready for a popsicle war?
+The amount of each ingredient is similar in proportion to Strawberry Popsicle.
 But you can change it up to your taste.